Dasonk/musicmakeR/README.md

 musicmakeR
 ==========

+**Currently musicmakeR will install but is broken.
+I haven't had the time to look into fixing it and don't plan on doing that anytime in the near future 8/31/2017**

 The `musicmakeR` package  provides an easy way to create music from within R.
 Currently only simple sine waves are used but chords can be created quite easily as well.